bcgov/reserve-rec-api/docs/data-model/dataModel-2024-07-19.md

 * **Flex Inventory** refers to inventory of non-specific assets or assets that can be freely exchanged between users during a user's booking dates.
 The system can be asset-agnostic when allocating inventory or checking availability on any given day.
 Flex inventory is typically conceptual inventory that exists only as needed.
 One example of flex inventory is the day-use capacity for a trail.
 The maximum capacity of the trail can be easily adjusted on different dates to suit park operator needs.
 Users can claim inventory (capacity units on any given day) until the trail capacity limit is reached.
 If a user wants to visit the trail 3 days in a row, the system only needs to ensure there is capacity available on each day, not whether the user has the same inventory for all 3 days.
 Another counterintuitive example of flex inventory is backcountry reservations.
 Backcountry reservations 'guarantee' the user a tentpad at their destination, but they do not assign the user a specific asset, ie specific tentpad.
 Like the day-use example, backcountry reservation offerings have a daily capacity limit equal to the number of tentpads the offering includes.
 If a user wants to make a backcountry reservation for 3 consecutive days, the system does not have to ensure they are assigned the same tentpad for the duration of the user's visit.
 So long as there is availability on all of the days in their visit, the user can show up on their arrival date, pick any unoccupied tentpad, and they will not have to move for the duration of their stay.

 ## Assets
 Assets are the non-temporal part of inventory.
 They can be something physical, like a tentpad (but not on any specific date) or conceptual, like trail capacity (again, not on any specific date).
+An asset persists year-round, meaning it isn't created or destroyed based on what time of year it is.
+An asset can be made available to users through a product, which makes an asset availability time-dependent (basically turning it into inventory).

+For example, a tentpad in a campground is physically persistent year-round, but the campground is only open from May to September.
+A product makes the tentpad (asset) available between May and September (inventory), so a user can access the tentpad only when the campground is open, despite the asset always existing.

 ## Permits
 A permit is a document that captures inventory and assigns it to a specific user.
 It can be thought of a receipt or other proof of purchase that grants a user permission to use a specific asset on a specific date.
 It also doubles as an administrative record of which inventory items were claimed on which dates and by whom.